milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Donor_privacy_policy/en.md

 What Information We Collect

 As a result of your interaction with our donation pages, making a donation, participating in a donor survey or providing feedback related to donating, or otherwise using the Wikimedia Fundraising Services, WMF may collect certain Personal Information, such as your name, contact details (such as address, phone number, email address, identification number on government-issued ID), financial information (such as bank account number), device details (such as IP address, web browser user-agent information), demographic details (such as gender or age) and information about your interests and affiliations.
-We also collect such Personal Information about U.S. donors through publicly-available sources and other commercially-available sources.
+We also collect such Personal Information about U.S. donors through publicly-available sources and other commercially available sources.

 We also collect or automatically receive some other information, such as: